 I've had a pressure cooker for years.
 My dad gave it to me as a birthday present.
 He has a huge garden and always does tons of canning in the late summer.
 Dad passed the passion on down to me, and I've used my pressure cooker over the years for preserving many a batch of fruits, vegetables and beans.
 One thing I have rarely used it for though is cooking dinner.
 My meal last night reminded me why that's a bad oversight.

 It was a chill, rainy day and the night looked to be positively frigid.
 What better time for a pot roast?
 I was fantasizing about it all day long at work.
-Only problem is, a good pot roast can require up to 3 hours to get meltingly tender.
-I got off around 5.
-And after a commute, picking up the kids from daycare, and changing diapers, that put us eating around 10 p.m.
+Only problem is, a good pot roast can require up to 3 hours to get meltingly tender, and I got off work at 5:00.
+After a commute, picking up the kids from daycare and changing diapers, that put us eating around 10 p.m.
 Not a good idea.

 So I decided to try pressure cooking.
 By increasing the pressure inside the pot, pressure cookers also increase the temperature.
 So food that normally takes 3 hours to finish can be done is as little as 45 minutes.
 Some people are afraid of pressure cookers with visions of exploding pots and food on the ceiling (think Breakfast at Tiffany's).
 But that's an outdated vision; cookers these days are much safer and more well built.
 I pulled out my trusty Mirro.

 I based my roast on the brasato al chianti recipe.
 First I seared the meat and then sautéed some onions, mushrooms and carrots.
 Next I added a little tomato sauce, some red wine, a little oregano and rosemary, salt and pepper.
 I popped on the lid and followed the instructions for my particular cooker.